 In this first video of my "ACT Metaphors That Transform" series, I'm introducing you to the power of metaphors in therapy - especially for those of us who are constantly doing too much for everyone else!
 There's something special about using metaphors to grow our perspective - they're tools that have helped my clients create REAL change when nothing else worked.

 High-achieving friends, I know you set a high bar for yourself and push hard to achieve it.
 You can be hard on yourself - it helps you succeed.
 You are remarkable, you are striving, and you are going places.
-But are you ~too~ self critical, or are you up for a pivot if you need to be?
-Today we’re talking about the metaphor of who you're choosing to quarantine with, or your inner voice, and how shifting from self criticism to kindness will not only make you more effective but also more content.
+But are you too self critical, or are you up for a pivot if you need to be?
+Watch to learn about the metaphor of who you're choosing to quarantine with, or your inner voice, and how shifting from self criticism to kindness will not only make you more effective but also more content.